 Playing collaboratively can also help your networking and career opportunities in general.
 If you're a pianist that's used to writing on your own, step out of your shell and try something new.

-You may still prefer to create and perform on your own after the experience, but you will appreciate the process and learning about a whole new set of pros and cons when doing a group project.
+You may still prefer to create and perform independently after the experience, but you will appreciate the process and learn about a whole new set of pros and cons when doing a group project.

 If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.